adamhotep/nofus.js/README.md

 Nofus is a very small JavaScript library providing utility functions designed to be used in UserScripts.

-Its functions all reside inside the `nf` object, though a few have "aliases" that exist on their own for easy access.
-One can be "installed" into Node.prototype.
+Its functions all reside inside the `nf` object, though a few have "aliases" as noted below.
+Items outside the `nf` object can be "installed", including one that embeds within `Node.prototype` (which is not installed by default).

+## Aliases

+Convenience aliases (shorthand functions outside the `nf` object) are also loaded by default.
+Search this page for `alias` or see the key below.

+### nf.alias

+This is an object whose keys enumerate the Nofus aliases, such as `w$`, which maps to `nf.wait$`.
+This object is not meant to be manipulated.

+### nf_config.alias

+If this is set *before* loading `nofus.js` and its value evaluates to false, the aliases will not be loaded.
+See `nf.installAliases` below.

 ## Functions